 Memory takes place by encoding records of experience by means of the phosphorylation of the molecules that compose the structure of brain cells.
 This means that a code the describes all of the memories of mankind exists.
-And this code is written into the arrangement of the molecules themselves.
+And this code is written into the molecules themselves.
 The code is somehow selectively translated to call up particular memories:

 "Taken together, these findings suggest that the most likely unit of information storage during learning is not the neuron itself, but rather the molecules that comprise it."